 Support to enable people to access appropriate healthcare in their community may be limited.
-Even where there is access to healthcare professionals, people's healthcare needs are not consistently followed through.
-This may result in people experiencing reactive or disjointed care and support, which could impact on their physical and emotional health.
+People miss appointments or reablement opportunities because support is inflexible or late.
+This may result in people experiencing reactive or disjointed care and support, which could impact on their physical and emotional health

-People only access physical, mental or sexual health education in response to specific issues, rather than as part of the service's ethos of health promotion.
+People only access physical or mental health education in response to specific issues, rather than as part of their service's ethos of health promotion.